smagninfeysot/iotc-yocto-python-sdk/board_specific_readmes/sm2s-imx8mp.md

 - ***Note:*** emmc_burn_all.lst and emmc_burn_loader.lst can be found in an Appendix section of *"App_Note_035_Using_NXP_Mfgtool+uuu"* document. files there contain some formatting as well as syntax problems not allowing to flash.
 However, they should be relatively easy to fix.

+***Note:*** commands below assume you've built iot-connect-image.
+If iotc-yocto-python-sdk was integrated into another image - use that wic file instead of iot-connect-image.

     ```
     sudo uuu -b emmc_burn_all.lst \
     <path-to>/imx-boot-sm2s-imx8mp-sd.bin-flash_evk \